Recommended repair sets from this article:

-Heavy furniture, excessive stress or small household accidents can leave their mark.
-See this article for how to best repair damage to your vinyl floor.
+Heavy furniture, excessive strain or small household accidents can leave their mark.
+In this article you will learn how best to repair damage to your vinyl floor.

 How can damage be caused to the vinyl floor?

-- Damage to the surface, such as scratches, grinding marks, cuts or holes
+- damage to the surface, such as scratches, grinding marks, cuts or holes

 - dents or bubbles and